erikt/MiamiStateMachine/README.md

 ## Events with values

 An event can carry something, like the data loaded or the reason for a failure.
-The transitions are then written with the event symbol (as in *a symbol from the input alphabet of a state machine* in automata theory), which is the event without what it carries:
+The transitions are then written with the event trigger, which is the event without what it carries:

 ```
 enum LoadState {